robottaway/k8s-aws-terraform-ansible/README.md

 - HTTPS between components and control API
 - Sample *nginx* service deployed to check everything works

-*This is a learning tool, not a production-ready setup.*

 ## Install Tools on Laptop